mikeroess/rORM/README.md

 as appropriate.

 Associations are defined with `belongs_to`, `has_many`, and `has_one_through`
 methods invoked in class definition.
 Through associations one can query the associated class's table for related records.
-Association methods take the name of the method to be defined (symbol of associated class's table), an a hash requiring :class_name, :foreign_key, and :primary_key keys.
+Association methods take the name of the method to be defined (symbol of associated class's table), and a hash requiring :class_name, :foreign_key, and :primary_key keys.

 Please see [demo.rb](https://github.com/mikeroess/rORM/blob/master/demo.rb) for examples of this code in action.
 An example database has been supplied for this demo, which can be run in your favorite ruby repl.